obertscheiderfhwn/RTMsim/README.md

 # Input parameters

 RTMsim is executed with a well-defined list of parameters specified in an input text file or in the GUI.
 The following figure shows the GUI with explaination for the parameters.
+The buttons in the first line on the LHS are used for mesh inspection, i.e. select a mesh file, plot the mesh with bounding box and plot the defined sets.
+The buttons in the second line on the LHS are used to start and continue the simulation.
+The maximum simulation time and the type and properties of the defined sets must be set before.
+With the buttons in the third line one can select inlet ports with specified radius interactively in addition to using the defined sets, and start and continue such a simulation.
+The buttons in the forth line are used for post-processing, i.e. show filling and pressure distribution of a specified output file (final results in saven in results.jld2), plot filling at four equidistant time instances and filling at several time instances which are selected with a slider bar.
+The buttons in the line on the RHS are used to start the simulation with the parameters from the selected text input file.

 <img src="rtmsim_help.png" width="600">